 Want to know more about figure skating blades?
-Kinzie's Closet put together information to help you understand the different parts of a figure skating blade, the technical terms concerning skate blades and why ice skating blades should be chosen according to skate level and skating specialty.
+Kinzie's Closet put together the figure skating blade basics.
+Information to help you understand the different parts of a figure skating blade, the technical terms concerning skate blades and why ice skating blades should be chosen according to skate level and skating specialty.

 To compare figure skating blades click here.